I observed a small team that included a very talented developer. They were asked to solve a very nasty production performance issue.

 New Technology

-a.
+21. What is the biggest difference between Ruby and Groovy?a.
 Groovy uses the familiar C-based syntax while Ruby does not

 b.
 Ruby supports runtime code compilation.